top of page

 The cultural healing ceremonies for women of all ages cultivates the re-birthing and re-awakening of one’s Spirit bringing forth the inherent potential in each individual to create a more meaningful and purposeful life.

 My personal and spiritual journey of healing through my art practice and the business CEED Healing (pronounced seed, Community Engagement and Education Development) has empowered me to play a key role in facilitating social change and emotional wellbeing.
-I work in partnership with Henry and Sue, and our work is all about Healing Together on Country.

 I hold a Bachelor of Fine Arts, Graduate Certificate in Indigenous Healing Arts, and over twenty years experience in Indigenous and cross-cultural education that includes an Associate Lecturer.